ddev/ddev/docs/content/users/install/performance.md

 Docker Desktop for Mac has a number of settings that you'll want to pay attention to.
 Under "Advanced" in the "Resources" section in "Preferences", you can adjust the amount of memory, disk, and CPUs allocated to Docker.
 While the defaults work well for a small project or two, you may want to adjust these upward based on your experience.
 The default memory allocation is 2GB, but many people raise it to 4-5GB or even higher.
 The disk allocation almost always needs to be raised to accommodate increased downloaded images.
 Your experience will determine what to do with CPUs.

-## Using Mutagen
+## Mutagen

-### Introduction

-The Mutagen asynchronous update feature introduced in v1.18 offers advanced performance experiences for most projects.
+The Mutagen asynchronous update feature introduced in offers advanced performance experiences and is recommended for most projects.
 It's now the preferred way to get great webserving performance on macOS and Windows.
 Unlike the NFS feature, it requires no pre-configuration or installation. **You do not need to (and should not) install mutagen.** It can also be significantly faster than NFS and massively faster than plain vanilla Docker or Colima.
+In addition, it makes filesystem watchers (fsnotify/inotify) work correctly.

 Mutagen can offer massive webserver performance speedups on macOS and traditional Windows; it works fine (and has automated tests) on Linux or Windows WSL2, but the speedup you see may not be worth turning it on, since Linux/WSL2 are already so fast.